Visas and Sponsorship

 Location Shoots

-If an international production company requires non-UK nationals to come to the UK for only a location shoot, then entry as a visitor may be adequate.
-The Rules state that: “Film crew (actor, producer, director or technician) employed by an overseas company may visit the UK to take part in a location shoot for a film or programme or other media content that is produced and financed overseas.”
+If an international production company is bringing a foreign crew to the UK to take part in a ‘location shoot’, then they may be able travel and enter as visitors.
+The immigration rules for visitors state that: “Film crew (actor, producer, director or technician) employed by an overseas company may visit the UK to take part in a location shoot for a film or programme or other media content that is produced and financed overseas.”

-A crew member working as a visitor in the UK must be:
+To summarise, a crew member entering the UK a visitor in the UK must be:

-• able to maintain and accommodate themselves and any dependants without public funds, and
+• able to maintain and accommodate themselves and any dependants without public funds

 • able to meet the cost of their onward or return journey out of the UK.